openwfm/wrf-sfire-docs/docs/facilities.md

 ### Personnel Resources

-* The system admnistrator is currently the CCM Director Jan Mandel, backed by the College of Liberal Arts and Sciences IT.
+* The system administration is done by the CCM Director Jan Mandel, backed by the College of Liberal Arts and Sciences IT, and assisted by student staff.

 ### Other Resources